-If you have any questions about recovery after a Biopsy, please call our office in Anchorage, AK at Anchorage Oral and Maxillofacial Surgery Office Phone Number 907-562-9939.
+If you have any questions about recovery after a Biopsy, please call our office in Anchorage, AK at Anchorage Oral and Implant Surgery Office Phone Number 907-562-9939.

 The swelling that is normally expected is usually proportional to the surgery involved.
 Swelling is the body’s normal reaction to surgery and eventual repair.
 The swelling will not become apparent until the day following surgery and will not reach its maximum until two to three days post-operatively.
 However, the swelling may be minimized by the immediate use of ice packs.
 A plastic bag filled with ice, frozen peas/corn, or a gel pack should be applied to the side of the face where surgery was performed.
 The ice packs should be used at 20 minute intervals (20 minutes on and 20 minutes off).
 Heat packs can be used by the third day at 20 minute intervals.

 Biopsy on your LIP: Ice as much as possible the first 48 hours after surgery.
 It is not uncommon for the lip to swell A LOT.
 Make sure you lubricate your lips with Vaseline to prevent cracking post operatively.
 Sometimes the sutures pop out too soon, unless there is excessive bleeding, this should not be a concern.